basetenlabs/backend-take-home/README.md

 A boilerplate for the baseten backend take home challenge using async python.
+It is optional to use this boilerplate but we do think it's gonna save you some precious time.

 **See [PROBLEM.md](PROBLEM.md) for the problem definition**